 Avocado trees grown from a seed from a grocery store avocado may produce a tree if you plant it, but its fruit may be different or even inedible, due to the fact that the tree grown from seed will be genetically different than the original tree that produced the fruit.

 The new tree will, however, be a good base for grafting branches from an existing avocado tree that's producing reliable fruit.
 Once you've grown your seedling to a height of about three feet, it's time to start grafting fruit-bearing branches onto it in a process called topworking.
 Begin grafting in the spring when bark slips easily from the inner wood of the tree.

 Select budwood from a healthy, productive avocado tree.
 The best buds are located near the ends of branches that are 1/4 to 1 inch in diameter.

-Cut 6-inch lengths of healthy branch tips that each contain several buds with a sharp knife.
-Take six to eight cuttings, wrap them in damp paper towels and lay them in a bowl of ice to keep them cold and moist.
+Cut 6-inch lengths of healthy branch tips that each contain several buds, using a sharp knife.
+Take six to eight cuttings, wrap them in damp paper towels, and lay them in a bowl of ice to keep them cold and moist.

-Make a T-shaped cut on a branch from the rootstock tree, about 12 inches from the trunk.
+Make a T-shaped cut on a branch of the rootstock tree, about 12 inches from the trunk.
 The long part of the T should be about 1 inch long.
 Make a shorter, crossing cut that goes 1/3 of the way through the branch.
-Twist the knife slightly to slip the bark away from where the two cuts meet.
+Twist the knife slightly to pry the bark away from where the two cuts meet.

-Go back to the bud sticks you cut and placed in the bowl.
-Choose a healthy bud, and cut it from the stick beginning 1/2 inch below the bud and ending 3/4 inch beyond it.
+Examine the bud sticks you cut and placed in the bowl.
+Choose a healthy bud, and cut it from the stick, beginning 1/2 inch below the bud and ending 3/4 inch beyond it.

-Bring the bud back to the rootstock.
-Slide the long end of the bud wood into the long part of the T-shaped cut, matching the bud to the horizontal cut in the T.
+Bring the selected bud back to the rootstock.
+Slide the long end of the budwood into the long part of the T-shaped cut, matching the bud to the horizontal cut in the T.